IgnoredSoul/LethalSanity/README.md

 ## Extras
  - In case of bright ideas or even the slightest suggestion, do not contact me directly.
 Go to the [Lethal Company Modding Discord](https://discord.gg/XeyYqRdRGC), then click [here](https://discord.com/channels/1168655651455639582/1210095873875247144) to jump to it, post them there 👍
- - Brain storming some more configuration shit using json, csv, or maybe xaml?
+ - Brain storming some more configuration shit using json, csv, or maybe xml?
 Not sure yet, but it'll be there for people who want more control and or mod pack creators.